 Here is an Entertainment Weekly magazine from November 2011.
 The article is about the new movie "The Muppets".
 The cover shows an awesome picture of a "classic" looking Kermit that I would love to have a poster of.

 However, I have an issue with the title "How the Muppets were saved".
 Actually, it annoys me just reading that, which really ruins an otherwise great magazine cover.
-Regrettably, the concept of "saving" the Muppets was used as a marketing strategy for the new film, which to me seems like a really rotten way to treat the puppeteers and crew who work behind the scenes.
+Regrettably, the concept of "saving" the Muppets was used as a marketing strategy for the 2011 film, which to me seems like a really rotten way to treat the puppeteers and crew who work behind the scenes.
 The idea behind "saving the Muppets" was that because two key Muppets projects had done so poorly in the past, it was "okay" to suggest that the Muppets were washed up, and therefore needed rescuing.
 The projects in question included their most recent theatrical movie at the time "Muppets From Space" (1999), which had done quite poorly, and the short lived TV show "Muppets Tonight" (1997) which had been cancelled.

-Clearly those two projects didn't show the Muppets at their best, but to say they needed rescuing is entirely inaccurate and quite insulting.
+Clearly those two projects didn't show the Muppets at their best, but to say they needed to be "saved" is entirely inaccurate and quite insulting.
 Fact is, the demand for the Muppets was alive and well for an entire decade after those two projects, and before the Disney Muppet film was even a thought in Jason Segel's head.
 For starters, Kermit received a star on the Hollywood walk of fame, the Muppets had several successful You Tube videos go viral, and they did several very successful TV specials, commercials and direct to video films.
 All of this, and the merchandise was non stop, including the hugely popular Palisades action figure collection.
 So the idea that the Muppets needed saving is quite a silly one and completely inaccurate.

 In 2012 Danawares once again made plush toys of the Muppets, this time as merchandise for the new movie "The Muppets".
 Above are the 9 inch plush toys which unfortunately are all very cheaply made.
 The poor quality is more apparent if they are compared with the 2010 Danawares Muppets series shown above.
 This time five characters were made in the series: Animal, Miss Piggy, and Gonzo (shown here), as well as Fozzie and Kermit, which I'm missing.